This post may contain affiliate links.

 If you haven’t read Hunting the Daddyosaurus yet, you’ve missed a treat.
 Two dinosaur siblings search the house hunting for their daddyosaurus.
 The rhyme and rhythm draw you in and keep you hooked until the last stanza.

-4 Learning Activities for Hunting the Daddyosaurus
+Hunting the Daddyosaurus

 Explain to your child that rhymes are words with similar sounds such as pink, drink, or brink.
 Go through Hunting the Daddyosaurus and see how many rhymes your child can find.

 After you’ve discussed the rhymes in Hunting the Daddyosaurus, make up your own rhymes.
 Can you find rhymes for bug, house, or book?

 In Hunting the Daddyosaurus, the children track their daddy through the house.
 As you look through the book, point out all the clues the children followed to find their father at the end.
 They followed his footprints and listened for noises.

 Set up your own hunt through the house.
 Lay out footprints, clothing, and other clues for the children to follow.
 How quickly can they track clues through the house.
 Either have the children hunt you or leave a treat at the end for the kids to find.

 Flooding the Bathroom